Squarespace Member Area

 These transaction fees are on top of standard payment processing (2.9% + $0.30 through Stripe/PayPal).
 On the Starter plan, a $50 membership payment costs you $3.50 (7% fee) + $1.75 (processing) = $5.25 in total fees.

 The breakeven for upgrading from Starter to Core is roughly $300/month in member payments.
 Above that, the lower transaction fee saves more than the higher subscription cost.
+For a detailed comparison showing the total cost at different revenue levels, see our Squarespace Members Area pricing guide.

 What You Can Offer Members